HMP chapel riot

-The HMP chapel riot was a prison disturbance on February 9, 2014 that took place in the chapel of His Majesty's Penitentiary in St. John's, Newfoundland and Labrador, Canada.
+The HMP chapel riot was a prison disturbance on February 9, 2014 that took place in the chapel of Her Majesty's Penitentiary in St. John's, Newfoundland and Labrador, Canada.
+It centred on a violent attack on inmate Kenneth Green.

 Background

 In the early afternoon of February 9, 2014, three clergy members of the Salvation Army visited HMP, St. John's, to deliver an interdenominational service to the prison's inmate population.
 Approximately 40 inmates attended the service including Kenneth Green, who was being housed at the prison on a second-degree murder charge.

 Riot

 Moments after beginning the service, an inmate rushed to the front of the prison chapel tossing a wet paper towel at the prison's CCTV security camera, briefly covering the camera's lens, before slipping off, and allowing the camera to capture the riot in progress.
-Video of the incident shows several inmates punching, kicking and stabbing Kenneth Green, in front of the clergy members, who observe the assault taking place, while correctional officers rush in and attempt to stop the beating.
+Video of the incident shows several inmates punching, kicking and stabbing Kenneth Green, in front of the clergy members, who observed the assault taking place, while correctional officers rush in and attempt to stop the beating.
 During the melee, another inmate is observed picking up a church pew, and using it in a battering ram like fashion, striking Green in the head.
 After regaining control of the prison chapel, correctional officers provided first aid to Green, who was subsequently transported to hospital by ambulance for treatment of his injuries.